Lockdown ...... again

 I haven't raced downhill for a while but I used to race all the Dragon Downhill series as well as GB points series and even had a national ranking: my British Cycling UK sanctioned record can be found here and my other results can be found on roots and drains

-Hmmm, Expedia have used another one of my photos; First time was my photo of Clevedon Pier (currently exhibited in Swindon Museum and Art Gallery), now they are using my photo of Traunkirchen on the Trausee in Austria
+Hmmm, Expedia have used another one of my photos; First time was my photo of Clevedon Pier (currently exhibited in Swindon Museum and Art Gallery), now they are using my photos of Traunkirchen on the Trausee in Austria, Clifton Cathedral, Bristol and Prior Park in Bath..

 It seems that they can do this because they bought Trover last year !